Criticality in Dynamic Arrest: Correspondence between Glasses and Traffic

-For glasses and KCMs~\cite{KCMT0transition,KCMtransitions,glassT0transition}, it has been shown that the transition becomes singular at $T=0$, where the dynamics become deterministic.
-The question is then whether a similar singular transition exists in a simple one-dimensional model of traffic flow.
-To explore this analogy, we relate the stochasticity parameter $\pp$ in the NS model to the temperature $T$ of spin glasses.
-The case $T=0$, where the dynamics of glasses freezes entirely, corresponds to the case $\pp=1$, where cars always decelerate, and traffic flow arrests.
+How does the jammed regime emerge from that of free flow?
+For glasses and KCMs~\cite{KCMT0transition,KCMtransitions,glassT0transition}, it has been shown that the dynamic arrest becomes singular at $T=0$, where the dynamics become deterministic.
+The question is then whether a similar singular transition exists in the simple traffic flow model at $\rho \sim \rho_{\rm tra}$.
+To explore this analogy, we relate the stochasticity parameter $\pp$ to the temperature $T$ of spin glasses.
+The case $T = 0$, where the dynamics of glasses freezes entirely, corresponds to the case $\pp=1$, where cars always decelerate, and traffic flow arrests.
 In the limit of $T \rightarrow 0$ and $\pp \rightarrow 1$, the systems become deterministic.
-For real traffic flow, the case $\pp \rightarrow 1$ is rather exceptional, but can be approached in the case of bad weather conditions, where drivers act carefully, and are likely to overreact with braking.

-We investigate the onset of jamming at $\rho \sim \rho_{\rm tra}$ by applying dynamic correlation functions that have been much used to investigate the dynamic arrest of glasses.
-A characteristic property of glasses is their dynamic heterogeneity.
+A characteristic property of the glass is its dynamic heterogeneity.
 Dynamically active regions separate from dynamically less active regions in space and time, leading to increasing dynamic heterogeneity of the system.
-This dynamic heterogeneity can be quantified by the dynamic susceptibility~\cite{biroli,Glotzer1999_1,Glotzer1999_2}.
-We define the dynamic correlation function of traffic flow using
+This dynamic heterogeneity is quantified by the dynamic susceptibility~\cite{biroli,Glotzer1999_1,Glotzer1999_2}.
+In analogy, we define the dynamic correlation function of traffic flow using

-where we take the mobility $c(i;t)$ of car $i$ as $c(i;t) = (1/(t+1)) \sum_{t'=0}^{t} v_i(t')$, its average velocity during the time interval $[0,t]$.
-We find that near $\pp=1$, dynamic correlations become indeed increasingly long-ranged when the density approaches $\rho_{\mathrm{tra}}$, the onset of the jammed regime.
-To investigate whether there is a true diverging length scale, we define the dynamic susceptibility
+where we take the mobility of car $i$ as $c(i;t) = (1/(t+1)) \sum_{t'=0}^{t} v_i(t')$, its average velocity during the time interval $[0,t]$.
+We find that near $\pp=1$, dynamic correlations become indeed increasingly long-ranged when the density approaches $\rho_{\mathrm{tra}}$.
+To investigate this increase in the correlation length, we define the dynamic susceptibility

-that measures the number of cars that move cooperatively on the time scale $t$.
-The dynamic susceptibility $\chi_4$ indicates the size of regions of correlated mobility, and has been much used to measure dynamic heterogeneity in glasses and granular materials \cite{DynamicSusceptibility1,DynamicSusceptibility2,DynamicSusceptibility3,DynamicSusceptibility4}.